haixuanTao/haixuantao.github.io/src/deep-learning/batch_inference.md

 ## Batch inference: Running BERT on 10k phrases.

-At work, we often develop a Deep Learning model to be used on large batches of data.
+At work, we often develop Deep Learning model to be used on large batches of data.

-To test it with Rust, I have trained a BERT-like model and infered 10 thousand phrases.
+To see if Rust can improve this usecase, I trained a BERT-like model and infered 10k phrases using Python and Rust.

-### Profiling
+### Performance

 |10k phrases |Python |Rust |
 | --- | --- | --- |